WSU-kduncan/f23cicd-JoshuaHoke/README-CD.md

 - How to configure DockerHub to message the listener:
   - In your DockerHub repo, go to the webhooks tab, and create a webhook with a name like `Janet`and a URL like `http://34.192.173.19:9000/hooks/example`. now you can send HTTP POST requests to a specified URL when an event occurs (e.g., a new image is built).
-After you've done that you can enter something like `http://yourserver:9000/hooks/redeploy-webhook` in your brpwser to see if it works for a website!
+After you've done that you can enter something like `http://yourserver:9000/hooks/redeploy-webhook` in your browser to see if it works for a website!